Google CRM Guide: The 4 Best CRM for Google Workspace, 2026

 And to make the transition even easier for Google Workspace users, this CRM’s interface resembles a Gmail inbox.

-In addition to integrating with Google tools, OnePageCRM features Next Actions to help you close more sales.
+In addition to integrating with Google Workspace tools, OnePageCRM features Next Actions to help you close more sales.
 To be specific, it lets you set the next steps you must take in order to move each contact closer to buying.
 Then, it automatically arranges these next steps according to which ones need to happen first, and even gives you reminders to follow through.

 Starting Price: $9.95 per user/month